 Established better defined and determinative eligibility requirements to demonstrate unregistered rights under the UDRP.

-This solution seems to preserve a losing registrant’s right to file court proceedings while allowing for both parties to agree to binding voluntary arbitration, which are consistent with the direction from the Council’s guidance.
+This solution aims to affirm (and therefore preserve) a losing registrant’s right to file court proceedings while allowing for both parties to agree to binding voluntary arbitration, which are consistent with the direction from the Council’s guidance.

 How to Recognize IGO Jurisdictional Immunity While Preserving a Registrant’s Right to File Proceedings in a Court of Mutual Jurisdiction